 For more information including the links to the online application and nomination forms visit https://www.gov.uk/queens-awards-for-enterprise.
 For further enquiries call The Queen’s Awards Office helpline on 020 7215 6880 or email firstname.lastname@example.org.

 Lord-Lieutenant's Fund for Youth

 In 2005 the Lord-Lieutenant's Fund for Youth was launched by Lady Mary Holborow and the Vice Lord-Lieutenant, Michael Galsworthy.
 The Fund aims to support achievement and inspire exceptional ability wherever it's found amongst youth in Cornwall.
 The intention is to help youngsters who have demonstrated an outstanding talent and aptitude in one way or another - whether in the field of sport, the arts, voluntary service, science or enterprise, amongst many other possibilities - but who cannot progress their chosen career or ambition because of personal or family hardship, or disability.

 The Lord-Lieutenant's Trust Fund is supported by donations from individuals, the business community in Cornwall and further afield.
-The Fund is administered by the Cornwall Community Foundation and further information and application form are available on line.
 Any applications for funding should be made direct to the Cornwall Community Foundation.

 This award is a living memorial to the Rt Revd Sir Jonathan Trelawny and his place in the affections of the Cornish.